The 437th Airlift Wing Begins Conducting Exercise Palmetto Reach

 |0

-This work, The 437th Airlift Wing Begins Conducting Exercise Palmetto Reach, by SSgt Tyler McQuiston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The 437th Airlift Wing Begins Conducting Exercise Palmetto Reach [Image 11 of 11], by SSgt Tyler McQuiston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.